 Solar Panels and Real Estate Agents

-Whether you are buying, selling, or advising clients about properties with rooftop solar, we hope you've found this information helpful.
-More than a million homeowners across the U.S. have added solar to their homes, and we are thrilled to be part of this shift toward clean, renewable energy.
+Whether you're buying, selling, or advising clients about properties with rooftop solar panels, we hope you've found this information helpful.
+More than a million homeowners across the U.S. have added solar panels to their homes, and we are thrilled to be part of this shift toward clean, renewable energy.

 If you have questions or seek more information on this topic, call us today.